azizr12/jxlscrenshot/README.md

 - there is also keyboard shortcut you either press imprscreen key to capture full screenshot or ctrl+imprscreen to pick a region to screenshot

 - there is also config file for controlling lossy compression or keep lossless as default

+- no need for installation or anything just keep the folder somewhere and make sure its path stay as it is and run .bat file to make it run with windows always on startup

 - and nothing fancy just do what it should do !